 Where should my Will be stored?

-Your Will should be stored in a safe place – either at home or with the bank/solicitor.
+Your Will should be stored in a safe place – either at home, with your bank or solicitor.
+There might be a cost associated with both options, however storage might be included in the solicitors cost.
 There are also companies that store Wills.
-Be sure to tell the executors where the Will is kept.
+Be sure to tell the executors or leave details as to where the Will is kept.

 What happens to my estate if I do not write a Will?